hemidactylus/katasandbox/repair-improvements/step1.md

-This scenario requires a two-node cluster, that has been created for you.
+This scenario requires a two-node cluster, that is being created for you, which may take about three minutes.
 Wait until the terminal prints a message such as "_Cassandra Cluster with nodes_ `<IP_node_1>` _and_ `<IP_node_2>` _has started_" before proceeding.